ProxyVerity/Proxy-Checker-Widget/README.md

 ## 📋 Overview

-The ProxyLib Widget is a lightweight, embeddable solution that provides a seamless way for users to check proxy server functionality without leaving your website.
-It consists of a JavaScript embed script and a PHP-based widget interface that communicates with the ProxyLib backend.
+The ProxyVerity Widget is a lightweight, embeddable solution that provides a seamless way for users to check proxy server functionality without leaving your website.
+It consists of a JavaScript embed script and a PHP-based widget interface that communicates with the ProxyVerity backend.

 ## ✨ Features